Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

 </code></pre></div></div>
  <figcaption> Figure 16.
 Creating a Control Structure for the Data Source Element  </figcaption> <br>

 <p> Finally, a fullscreen option can be added to the web map.
-Normally, this would be a complex procedure, as writing a new script would constitute creatong another tutorial.
-Thankfully, there is a downloadable extension on GitHub by user Brunob that efficiently provides this functionality.
-Like the Leaflet tags, the fullscreen extension has some html tags that need to be loaded.  </p> <br>
+Normally, this would be a complex procedure, as writing a new fullscreen script would warrant its own tutorial.
+Fortunately, a downloadable extension by GitHub user Brunob provides this functionality efficiently.
+Similar to the Leaflet tags, the fullscreen extension requires some HTML tags to be loaded. </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/5D4P4ZO.jpeg" alt="Leaflet HTML Final" style="width:100%;max-width:625px">
 <figcaption> Figure 17.
 The Final Leaflet HTML Tags </figcaption>
 </figure> <br>

-<p> The implementation of the control structure for the fullscreen option is fairly simple.
+<p> The implementation of the control structure for the fullscreen option is relatively simple.
 Creating the control structure and adding it to the map should be familiar by now.
-The two new parts involve console log parameters.
-These invoke the "window.console" and "window.console.log".
-For users, this will appear as a text bubble when fullscreen mode is enabled.
-The "window.console" is invoked using conditional logic so that the "window.console.log" message can be written. </p> <br>
+The two new components involve console log parameters, which are used to trigger the "window.console" and "window.console.log" methods.
+These parameters will cause a text message to appear when fullscreen mode is enabled.
+The "window.console" is invoked using conditional logic, allowing the "window.console.log" message to be written to the console. </p> <br>

 <div class="language-plaintext highlighter-rouge"><div class="highlight"><pre class="highlight"><code>